St James The Great

 The team would like to thank all fellow PCC members who have been actively engaged in discussing all our ideas and adding thoughts of their own.

-Nevertheless, we managed the usual mix of the planned and the unexpected, including
+2020, what an interesting year.
+Nevertheless, we managed to navigate our way through a chaotic mix of the planned and the unexpected, including

-Thanks are due again this year to so many; it is only through the skills and expertise of the craftsmen who come to work at St James, together with the continued support and physical labour of the congregation and other volunteer groups that we are able year on year to meet our responsibility of maintaining St James to the required standards.
+Our thanks are again due to so many; it is only through the skills and expertise of the craftsmen who come to work at St James, Louis and his team of stonemasons, Paul the electrician, Peter the clock and Dan the sound, together with the continued support and physical labour of the congregation and particularly the efforts of the Community Unit that we are able year on year to meet our responsibility of maintaining St James.

-The churchyard clearing days were very well supported this year.
-It is a wonderful, happy social occasion when so many feel able to give their time to tackling lots of odd jobs in the churchyard.
+The churchyard clearing days were somewhat curtailed this year with the April and June days cancelled due to lockdown, the August and October days while socially distanced were well supported.
 Grateful thanks go to all for their efforts.
 It’s always a case of the more the merrier, everyone welcome, bring your own tools.
-Coffee and biscuits provided.

 We formally record that the necessary record keeping, policy updating and risk assessments allocated to the fabric committee have been completed and as required signed off by the PCC.

-Safeguarding for Children and Vulnerable Adults is a key piece of statutory documentation that guides our practice in all churches and is necessary to support all public establishments.
+Safeguarding for Children and Vulnerable Adults continues to be a key piece of statutory documentation that guides practice in all churches and is necessary to support all public establishments.

 The House of Bishops continue to review their support for churches and deliver clear guidance on how to provide a safe environment for all children and vulnerable adults, whilst also supporting all volunteers from malicious accounts.